is a novel by Stephen King

 - Adult Child: Holly provides a rare Played for Drama example.
 At forty-five she still lives with her controlling mother, who treats her like a particularly young and ineffectual teenager, a role she's grown so used to she barely even questions it until after Janey's death.
 She also has shades of One of the Kids, considering how well she and seventeen-year-old Jerome end up getting on.

-- Artistic License - Cars: In real life, a homemade radio sniffer wouldn't be able to circumvent the security on the keyless entry system on a Mercedes SL 500.
+- Artistic License - Cars: In real life, a homemade radio sniffer wouldn't be able to circumvent the security on a Mercedes SL500's keyless entry system.
 As King points out in the author's note, expensive, high tech cars have expensive, high tech security systems.